cliffordwilliam/notebook/_posts/2025-08-24-setting-up-stuff.markdown

 ## 🚀 Using `install.sh` in Arch Installation Environment

+Note that what happens after install.sh is not automated because those are optional, machine works fine after instsall.sh anyways the rest are just fluffs.

 1. **Boot into the Arch ISO** and enter the installation environment.

 2. **Unblock Wi-Fi (if blocked):**